-Given favorable conditions, Ochoco National Forest fuels specialists will use prescribed fire to burn about 200 acres Friday on the east side of the Crooked River National Grassland within a project area known as “North Cyrus.”
+TERREBONNE, Ore. - Given favorable conditions, Ochoco National Forest fuels specialists will use prescribed fire to burn about 200 acres next week on the east side of the Crooked River National Grassland, in a project area known as "North Cyrus."

 In order to achieve the objectives of reducing hazardous densities of western juniper and improving wildlife forage and rangelands, fuels specialists need to burn under summer-like conditions.
 Ample firefighting resources will be in place in order to accommodate burning under these conditions.